Virtual Programming: Christian Siriano on activism and creativity amid the coronavirus

 He also expanded his ever-growing fashion empire with the debut of his newest retail venture, “The Curated NYC”.
 Located in the heart of midtown and steps from 5th Avenue and Central Park, this shop highlights clothing, shoes, handbags, and accessories from the Christian Siriano collection as well as various other designers.
 A retail experience for the modern day, the shopping destination allows each designer to control all product within the store based on customer’s needs and wants from season to season, thus no longer being dictated by a buyer.
 The store features a wide array of price points for all customers and a diverse mix of size availability within each brand.
 The eight-floor building also holds Siriano’s atelier and offices as well as the Joye & Rose coffee shop and will eventually feature a vegan café on the rooftop with delicacies created by actress Alicia Silverstone.

-Most recently, Siriano signed on to take over as mentor for the upcoming reboot of Project Runway, which is returning to its original network, Bravo, in 2019.
+Siriano signed on to take over as mentor for the upcoming reboot of Project Runway, which is returning to its original network, Bravo, in 2019.
+In 2021, he announced the launch of his own interior design firm, called Siriano Interiors.